duckietown/book-opmanual-duckiebot/src/part_2_hw_prelim/chap_2_1/sec_1_handling.md

 :width: 400px
 :name: fig:duckiebattery-voltage-profile

-The Duckie Power Bank output voltage drops when plugging in and removing teh charger.
+The Duckie Power Bank output voltage drops when plugging in and removing the charger.
 ```

 <!--